-The Faculty Board believes that the essay is a key component of Part III, and does not necessarily expect the mark distribution for essays to be the same as that for written examinations.
+The Faculty Board does not necessarily expect the mark distribution for essays to be the same as that for written examinations.
 Indeed, in recent years for many students the essay mark has been amongst their highest marks across all examination papers, both because of the typical amount of effort they have devoted to the essay and the different skill set being tested (compared to a time-limited written examination).
 The Faculty Board wishes that the hard work and talent thus exhibited should be properly rewarded.